 Within the vehicle – particularly if you are not accustomed to interfacing with strangers that are vastly different than you – things can feel awkward, even stressful.
 As mentioned, a small gift can help to alleviate this tension, but a smile and a relaxed demeanor is the best approach.
 A prodigious intertangling of circumstances have placed you temporarily within this person’s life, and it will benefit your mind considerably to converse with them for a few minutes or hours, asking about their family, their life, etc. If you are in a foreign country and learning the language of that country, then hitchhiking is a great opportunity to improve your language skills, as you’re stuck with a native speaker’s undivided attention.
 Just have a translation dictionary handy.

 There’s an ongoing debate about whether one should hitchhike with a sign advertising one’s destination or to just thrust out one’s thumb.
 There are advantages and disadvantages to each approach.

 With a sign you can sometimes attract drivers who may otherwise never pick you up.
-They see your sign, acknowledge that they are heading the place you want to go and decide to invite you along.
-Alternatively, however, this may also deter a number of drivers who are heading in your direction but not strictly to your destination.
-Because they are not going all the way they assume you wouldn’t want the ride.
+They see your sign, acknowledge that they are heading the place you want to go, and decide to invite you along.
+This may also deter a number of drivers who are heading in your direction but not strictly to your destination.
+Because they are not going all the way, they assume you wouldn’t want the ride.
 This will make you miss out on quite a number of short distance rides.
 Another unfortunate thing about a sign is that it may attract a driver who will be able to lie to you and say they are going where you are going just to get you in the car.